jimrybarski/modern-arecibo/README.md

 ### Why?

-The message encodes several numerical values, one of which was relatively inaccurate in retrospect.
+In 1974, a group of scientists broadcast a message towards Globular Cluster Messier 13 with the Arecibo telescope.
+The message was crafted in such a way that any aliens receiving it would potentially be able to understand some basic information about humanity.
+The message encodes several numerical values, one of which was inaccurate in retrospect.
 This tools regenerates the message with updated values.
 See [this blog post](https://www.rybarski.com/arecibo/) for details.

 ### Installation